 Playing Your Best Consulting

-Dr. Moore is a sports psychologist who has done extensive work with both athletes and musicians for more than two decades.
 This guide to high performance explores themes such as connecting with your passion, staying focused, mental skills inventories, self-trust, self-confidence, self-coaching, positive performance mindsets, self-leadership, emotional and spiritual renewal.
-Reflection questions and mental exercised are offered throughout the book to help apply the concepts presented.